jpdjere/machine-learning-specialization/Course 3 - Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1 - Part 1 - Clustering.md

 This will let shoe size t-shirts according to extra small, small, medium, large, and extra large.
 Both of these are completely valid and completely fine groupings of the data into clusters, but whether we want to use three clusters or five clusters can now be decided based on what makes sense for our t-shirt business.
 Does a trade-off between how well the t-shirts will fit, depending on whether we have three sizes or five sizes, but there will be extra costs as well associated with manufacturing and shipping five types of t-shirts instead of three different types of t-shirts.

-What I would do in this case is to run K-means with K equals 3 and K equals 5 and then look at these two solutions to see based on the trade-off between fits of t-shirts with more sizes, results in better fit versus the extra cost of making more t-shirts where making fewer t-shirts is simpler and less expensive to try to decide what makes sense for the t-shirt business.
+What I would do in this case is to run K-means with $K$ equals 3 and $K$ equals 5 and then look at these two solutions to see based on the trade-off between fits of t-shirts with more sizes, results in better fit versus the extra cost of making more t-shirts where making fewer t-shirts is simpler and less expensive to try to decide what makes sense for the t-shirt business.
 When we get to the programming exercise, we also see there an application of K-means to image compression.
 This is actually one of the most fun visual examples of K-means and there we see that there'll be a trade-off between the quality of the compressed image,

 that is, how good the image looks versus how much we can compress the image to save the space.

-In that program exercise, we see that we can use that trade-off to maybe manually decide what's the best value of K based on how good do we want the image to look versus how large we want the compress image size to be.
+In that program exercise, we see that we can use that trade-off to maybe manually decide what's the best value of $K$ based on how good do we want the image to look versus how large we want the compress image size to be.
 That's it for the K-means clustering algorithm.
 Congrats on learning our first unsupervised learning algorithm.

 we now know not just how to do supervised learning, but also unsupervised learning.
 I hope we also have fun with the practice lab, is actually one of the most fun exercises I know of the K-means.
 With that, we're ready to move on to our second unsupervised learning algorithm, which is anomaly detection.